-On 28 May 2021, the Board approved the Wansheng Framework Agreement between Sichuan Wansheng Property Service Co., Ltd. (四川萬晟物業服務有限公司) ("Sichuan Wansheng"), a non-wholly owned subsidiary of the Company, and Sichuan Wansheng Investment Co., Ltd. (四川 萬晟投資有限公司) ("Wansheng Investment") with respect to the provision of services by Sichuan Wansheng to Wansheng Investment for a term from 28 May 2021 to 31 December 2023 (the "Wansheng Investment Framework Agreement").
+On 28 May 2021, the Board approved the Wansheng Framework Agreement between Sichuan Wansheng Property Service Co., Ltd.\ (四川萬晟物業服務有限公司) ("Sichuan Wansheng"), a non-wholly owned subsidiary of the Company, and Sichuan Wansheng Investment Co., Ltd.\ (四川萬晟投資有限公司) ("Wansheng Investment") with respect to the provision of services by Sichuan Wansheng to Wansheng Investment for a term from 28 May 2021 to 31 December 2023 (the "Wansheng Investment Framework Agreement").

-On 28 May 2021, the Board approved the Huaxin Wansheng Framework Agreement between Sichuan Wansheng and Sichuan Huaxin Wansheng Real Estate Co., Ltd. (四川華信萬晟房地產有限公司) ("Huaxin Wansheng") with respect to the provision of services by Sichuan Wansheng to Huaxin Wansheng Investment for a term from 28 May 2021 to 31 December 2023 (the "Huaxin Wansheng Framework Agreement").
-On 16 November 2023, Sichuan Wansheng entered into a supplemental framework agreement with Huaxin Wansheng (the "Supplemental Huaxin Wansheng for the year ending 31 December 2023 pursuant to the Huaxin Wansheng Framework Agreement") to revise the maximum contractual sum payable by Huawin Wansheng for the year ending 31 December 2023 pursuant to the Supplemental Huaxin Wansheng Framework Agreement (the "Existing Annual Cap") to the revised maximum contractual sum payable by Huaxin Wansheng Framework Agreement (the "Revised Annual Cap") as it was expected that the full-year transaction amount under the Huaxin Wansheng Framework Agreement for the year ending 31 December 2023 pursuant Cap.
+On 28 May 2021, the Board approved the Huaxin Wansheng Framework Agreement between Sichuan Wansheng and Sichuan Huaxin Wansheng Real Estate Co., Ltd.\ (四川華信萬晟房地產有限公司) ("Huaxin Wansheng") with respect to the provision of services by Sichuan Wansheng to Huaxin Wansheng Investment for a term from 28 May 2021 to 31 December 2023 (the "Huaxin Wansheng Framework Agreement").
+On 16 November 2023, Sichuan Wansheng entered into a supplemental framework agreement with Huaxin Wansheng (the "Supplemental Huaxin Wansheng Framework Agreement") to revise the maximum contractual sum payable by Huawin Wansheng for the year ending 31 December 2023 pursuant to the Huaxin Wansheng Framework Agreement (the "Existing Annual Cap") to the revised maximum contractual sum payable by Huaxin Wansheng for the year ending 31 December 2023 pursuant to the Supplemental Huaxin Wansheng Framework Agreement (the "Revised Annual Cap") as it was expected that the full-year transaction amount under the Huaxin Wansheng Framework Agreement for the year ending 31 December 2023 would likely exceed the Existing Annual Cap.
 Save for the revision of the Existing Annual Cap to the Revised Annual Cap, all other terms of the Huaxin Wansheng Framework Agreement remained unchanged.